Natural Selection (Fuel album)

-Natural Selection is Fuel's third album, released in 2003 on Epic Records.
-Despite having the same post-grunge sound as the previous two attempts, it leans more towards heavier alternative metal style.
+Natural Selection is the third album by American rock band Fuel, released on September 23, 2003, by Epic Records.

 Preceding the album's release "Won't Back Down" was featured as the lead single of the film soundtrack Daredevil: The Album.
-"Falls on Me" served as the first single of Natural Selection and received much airplay on MTV throughout the summer.
+"Falls on Me" served as the second single of Natural Selection and received much airplay on MTV throughout the summer.
 The album also had a third marginally successful single in "Million Miles".
 The song "Quarter" was featured in the video games Need for Speed: Underground, NFL Street, and NASCAR Thunder 2004.

 Background

 Following the multi-platinum success of their previous album Something Like Human, Fuel had some setbacks to overcome before they could begin recording the album that became Natural Selection.
 First off, the band had to resolve some pressing legal matters which prohibited them from recording.

 Medical problems also inhibited the recording of the album.
 In 1998, singer Brett Scallions collided on stage with guitarist–songwriter Carl Bell during the band's Sunburn tour.
 This left Scallions with a deviated septum that required medical attention.
 Scallions relearned how to sing after losing his voice during the surgery: "I think I basically had to relearn how to sing...
 I had to recondition myself and figure out how to sing again."

 Bell expressed confidence in Natural Selection, stating "The record is, I think, far and beyond any of the other records we've had as a body of work."
 Producer Michael Beinhorn has stated that Natural Selection is one of his favorite albums that he's produced.